 Basin Electric continues to invest time and money in advancing research into other carbon capture, carbon sequestration, and advanced fossil fuel energy generation technology projects to further develop these technologies, as well as diversifying our electricity mix through renewable energy and natural gas-based generation.
+Basin Electric also supports agricultural stewardship practices to sequester carbon.
 Basin Electric supports the development of an appropriate mix of all energy supply technologies, including fossil fuels, renewables, nuclear, and advanced fossil-fuel technologies, to ensure we are able to continue providing the membership with reliable, affordable electricity.